TONToken (TON) Achieves Market Capitalization of $567,928.01

 Buying and Selling TONToken

 TONToken can be purchased on these cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as TONToken directly using US dollars.
-Investors seeking to trade TONToken should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+It is usually not currently possible to purchase alternative cryptocurrencies such as TONToken directly using US dollars.
+Investors seeking to trade TONToken should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase TONToken using one of the aforementioned exchanges.

 Receive News & Updates for TONToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TONToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.